DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 * Would tray menu shortcuts work?
 E.g., &About.
 Answer: The menu shows it, but unselectable by key(?).

 * Multilayered help images so fingering can be in one image and letters/symbols in another (saves file space, adds options).
-	- Also, settings for image scaling, background color, overall transparency and top/bottom gutter distance.
-	- Shift/AltGr indicators on separate images in a specified directory instead of in the state#.png (and dk) images
+	- Shift/AltGr indicators on separate images in a specified directory instead of in the state#.png (and dk) images.
 	- Allow pushing the help image horizontally if mouse x pos. is in the R/L ~20% zone.
+	- Settings in layout.ini: Size/scaling, background image, background color, shift indicator and dead key dirs.
+	- Settings in settings.ini: Overall transparency/opacity, top/bottom gutter distances, horizonal activation zone.
+	- If settings are missing, may default to backgr.png and ModStateImg\ in the layout dir.
 * Instead of many lines of image sizes, introduced a scaling factor 'img_scale' (in percent).
 * Help Image Generator, using my KLD format in an SVG image template.
 With search/replace this is turned into a key glyph image.
 	- You'll need an Inkscape (Scalable Vector Graphics program) install.
 A good option is portable Inkscape from PortableApps.com.